Meet Dédé Wilson

 Hi there!
 I am a happy, healthy, pain-free, symptom-free FODMAPer, but it was not always that way.
 The following paragraph will give you an idea of who I am professionally.
 If you want to read my digestive saga and how I came to bring you FODMAP Everyday®, read on.

-I am trained on the use of a low FODMAP diet for IBS by Monash University, having completed the Monash University ‘Low FODMAP Diet for IBS’ training.
-I am also accredited by FODMAP Friendly as a reputable and reliable FODMAP educator.
+I have completed the dietitian’s low FODMAP training with Monash University and am also accredited by FODMAP Friendly as a reputable and reliable FODMAP educator.

 I also follow the diet myself and have since 2015, when it saved my life.